 5th Amendment Rights

-Under the 5th Amendment, you have the right to refuse to answer questions or make statements that might tend to incriminate you.
+Under the 5th Amendment, you have the right to refuse to answer questions, or make statements, that might incriminate you.
 This applies at any stage of a criminal investigation or prosecution.

-The 5th Amendment also contains the “due process” clause, which prohibits you from certain consequences without due process of law.
-As the judicial interpretation of the due process clause has evolved, it has been subdivided into two guarantees: substantive due process and procedural due process.
-Substantive due process refers to specific rights, such as rights related to free speech, voting and association.
-Procedural due process ensures that the adjudication process—the way you are tried for a crime—is fair and impartial.
+The 5th Amendment also contains the Due Process Clause, which protects you from suffering certain consequences without due process of law.
+As the judicial interpretation of the Due Process Clause has evolved, it has been subdivided into two guarantees: substantive due process and procedural due process.
+Substantive due process refers to specific rights, such as rights related to free speech, voting, and association.
+Procedural due process ensures that the adjudication process,the way you are tried for a crime, is fair and impartial.

 6th Amendment Rights

-The 6th Amendment sets forth fairly specific rights for criminal defendants, including:
+The 6th Amendment sets forth specific rights for criminal defendants, including:

-- The right to have legal counsel available to you
+- the right to have legal counsel available to you; and

 The 8th Amendment prohibits excessive bail or cruel and unusual punishment (though it does not define either term).